Coupling Enhancement and Symmetrization in Dissipative Optomechanical Systems: Details of the derivation of Eq. ( )

 \section{Details of the derivation of Eq.~(\ref{eq-1})}

-Here, we show the origin of the generalized optomechanical model $H_{\rm{FP}}$ from a decoupled cavity optomechanics \cite{ref-41,ref-42,ref-43,ref-44}.
+Here, we show the origin of an original optomechanical setup $H_{\rm{O}}$ from a decoupled cavity optomechanics \cite{ref-41,ref-42,ref-43,ref-44}.
 To begin with, let us consider an optomechanical system without interactions.
 Considering the limitation of optomechanical experiments, we set the Hamiltonian for an uncoupled optomechanical system in the simple form

 where ${a^\dag }$ $\left( a \right)$ and ${b^\dag }$ $\left( b \right)$ are the creation (annihilation) operators of the optical and mechanical modes with the corresponding resonance frequencies ${\omega _{\rm{c}}}$ and ${\omega _{\rm{m}}}$, respectively.